Gadi Shamni

 In 1984, Shamni graduated the US special Forces Q course in Fort Bragg, North Carolina.
 He studied at the IDF Command and Staff College and graduated the United States Army War College class of 1994.
-Shamni has received a BA in economics and political science and an MA in national security.
+Shamni has received a BA in Economics and Political Science and an MA in National Security.

+Personal life

 Shamni is married to Hadas and they have four children and three granddaughters.